 If your kids are a little older and have college textbooks collecting dust, try getting some money back for them.
 To find out where you can get the best deal, use Bookscouter.
 Type the book’s ISBN into the search bar.
 Then you’ll see which platform is taking the most money.

-8. Drive for Uber or Lyft Between Carpool Shifts
+8. Drive With Lyft or Uber Between Carpool Shifts

 9. Sell Off Those Old Movies (or Annoying Video Games)